 254A.
 Research Methods.
 (3) § W. Prerequisite: Consent of instructor.
 Lecture 3 hours.
 Offered in alternate years.
-Offered 1977-1978.
+Not offered 1978-79.

-An overview of research strategies and their associated strengths and weaknesses: experimental and quasi-experimental designs, correlation approaches, interview techniques, survey and questionnaire construction, uses of archival data, simulations, evaluation research, participant observation and other observational techniques.
+An overview of research strategies and their associated strengths and weaknesses: experimental and quasi-experimental designs, correlation approaches, interview techniques, survey and questionaire construction, uses of archival data, simulations, evaluation research, participant observation and other observational techniques.

 254B.
 Research Methods.
 (3) § Sp.
 Prerequisite: Consent of instructor.
 Lecture 3 hours.
 Offered in alternate years.
+Not offered 1978-79.

+N. Adler

-Offered 1977-1978.
-N. Adler field and evaluation research.
+An in-depth study of major research approaches: experimental research, quasi-experimental research, field and evaluation research.
 Problem design, artifact, and ethics of research will be considered.

-An in-depth study of major research approaches: experimental research, quasi-experimental research,